Knowledgeable Legal Assistance For Filing Your Workers’ Compensation Claim

 - Keep a record of all documents: From medical bills to your FROI copy, carefully archive these documents to back up your situation.

-When the insurance carrier accepts your claim, you will receive a payment to cover reasonable and necessary medical expenses, wage-loss benefits covering part of your lost income, among others.
-You have to submit proof, for example, of your medical bills to back up your treatment and diagnosis.
+When the insurance carrier accepts your claim, you will receive a payment to cover reasonable and necessary medical expenses and wage loss.

-If your claim is denied, the insurance carrier will send a Notice of Insurer’s Primary Liability Determination form to substantiate their decision.
-However, you can file an appeal or reconsideration.
+If your claim is denied, the insurance carrier should send a Notice of Insurer’s Primary Liability Determination form to substantiate their decision.
+You can dispute a denial of benefits by filing a petition for a determination on that part of your claim.
 At Thill & Freeman, PLLC, we can help you prepare your claim effectively to protect your right to compensation.
+We can step in if your benefits are wrongly denied.

 Let Us Address Your Concerns